pharasik/pharasik/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning cybersecurity
+- ⚡ Fun fact: Grey is an intermediate color between black and white.
+It is a neutral or achromatic color, meaning literally that it is a color "without color."
+It is the color of a cloud-covered sky, of ash and of lead.
 <!--
 **pharasik/pharasik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.